 Once your veterinarian has sent a referral, we will contact you to set up an appointment.
 If you have not heard from us within 24 hours of your veterinarian sending a referral, please contact a client care representative at 604-514-8383.

-If you need guidance, are unable to obtain a referral, or do not have a veterinarian, please contact a Boundary Bay Veterinary Specialty Hospital client care representative at 604-514-8383.
+If you need guidance, are unable to obtain a referral, or do not have a veterinarian, please contact a Boundary Bay Veterinary Specialty Hospital client service representative at 604-514-8383.

-Internal medicine appointments are currently being made on a case-by-case basis.
+Initial Internal Medicine appointments are available on Mondays and Wednesdays.
 Please contact the internal medicine service at 604-514-8383 if you have questions about an internal medicine appointment.

-The initial consult fee is $265.00 plus tax.
-Once your pet has been examined and you have had a discussion with the Internist regarding diagnostic and treatment options, you will be presented with an itemized treatment plan for the options presented to you.
+The initial consult fee is $300.00 plus tax.
+Once your pet has been examined and you have had a discussion with the Internal Medicine Specialist regarding diagnostic and treatment options, you will be presented with an itemized treatment plan for the options presented to you.
 You may accept or decline any option.

 Please bring your pet and any current medications.
 Your family veterinarian should have provided records prior to your visit.
 However, it is a good idea to bring an extra copy of your pet’s records just in case.
 Please bring any x-rays/radiographs that have been performed.
 It is acceptable for your family veterinarian to send digital x-rays/radiographs prior to your visit.

 The initial consult may last up to 1 ½ hours.
-We are often able to perform diagnostic procedures, treatments and surgeries on the same day as your initial appointment, in which case you may be leaving your pet with us for several hours or for the day.
+Diagnostic procedures, treatments and surgeries may sometimes be performed on the same day as your initial appointment or may sometimes be scheduled for a different day.
+If your pet will be undergoing a procedure, you will be leaving your pet with us for several hours or for the day.
 We are open 24-hours per day, so animals may be picked up in the evening if necessary.

 Please do not feed your pet after midnight the night before your appointment; it is ok to give your pet water up until the appointment.
 Please call for instructions if your pet is diabetic, younger than 4 months, or less than 4kg (10 pounds).